Vertex Pharmaceuticals VRTX daily stock chart from Finviz

 Journavx is one of the most interesting products in Vertex’s portfolio because it attacks a very large market with a novel mechanism.
 It is an oral non-opioid pain medicine for moderate-to-severe acute pain in adults.
 The strategic appeal is obvious: acute pain is common, opioid exposure remains a major public health concern, and a non-opioid option with meaningful efficacy could become a very important product.

 The commercial challenge is equally obvious.
 Opioids are cheap, familiar and embedded in hospital and outpatient practice.
 Journavx must win reimbursement, formulary access and physician behavior change.
-In Q1 2026, Reuters reported more than 350,000 prescriptions filled in the quarter and $29 million in revenue.
+In Q2 2026, Vertex reported about 535,000 prescriptions and $49.6 million of net revenue, up 71% sequentially.
 That is a real launch, but still early relative to the scale of the market opportunity.

 Renal: Povetacicept and Inaxaplin